wmichaelshirk/bcp/README.md

 * Futher Preface material (Table of Lessons 1922, Tables and Rules for the Feasts and Fasts of the whole year.)
 * Further proofreading and correction of the Propers
-* Final proofing and correcting of Mass
+* Final proofing and correcting of Mass, baptism, confirmation, marriage

-* Baptism
-* Confirmation
-* The Form of Solemnization of Matrimony
 * The Order for the Visitation of the Sick, and
 * the Communion of the Sick (Kings evil in a git branch)
 * The Order for the Burial of the Dead.

 * Revisit commination - General Cursing for ember days?
 Ash Wed to propers?

 * Add: Conjuring of Bread, of any object; asperges